-The first few seconds of a call usually give you a heads up of the customer’s mood and his query.
+The first few seconds of a call usually give you a heads up on the customer’s mood and his query.
 If you know that it is going to be one of those calls where a customer is agitated, then adjust your headset and have your notepad ready.
 Go ahead and just listen.
 SIMPLY LISTEN.
 As the customer shares his poor experience, ensure that you listen actively.
 Make a note of the keywords like dates, time and names.
-Nothing aggravates the situation more that getting incorrect information.
+Nothing aggravates the situation more than getting incorrect information.

 An angry customer is at the peak of his frustration when he calls.
 But, how you handle the first few minutes of the call will determine whether that frustration peaks or ebbs.
 One sure shot way to ensure that you ebb the agitation is to not interrupt when the customer is speaking.
 Remember that the customers might be calling only to vent.
 Be calm and composed when they are venting out their experience, acknowledging throughout.
 Only after they have given you an account of the complete situation must you begin speaking.

-Also, many a times, the harsh tone of the customer might prompt you to speak up to defend yourself or your employer.
+Also, many times, the harsh tone of the customer might prompt you to speak up to defend yourself or your employer.
 However, you must maintain your integrity at all times and never answer back.
 While it might be tough, be the bigger and better person!